 - Close-out Visits: Reasons for a closeout visit; roles and responsibilities of the monitor during a closeout visit; investigator responsibilities after closeout

 - Managing and Reporting Adverse Events: Adverse event terminology; variations in adverse event reporting and documentation; sponsor obligations relating to adverse event reporting; investigator obligations relating to adverse event reporting

-- FDA Audits: Purpose, types and mechanics of FDA audits; common audit findings; FDA actions following an audit; the ‘dos’ and ‘don’ts’ in the event of an FDA audit
+- FDA Inspections: Purpose, types and mechanics of FDA inspections; common audit findings; FDA actions following an inspection; the ‘dos’ and ‘don’ts’ in the event of an FDA inspection

 - Monitoring Skills – Hands-On Simulation